spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

         - Click on `Model derivatives` and select `Time derivatives`.
 This allows more leeway in the timings of the events.
 - Ignore `Model Interactions (Volterra)`.
 This is a bit too complicated for beginners.
 - Leave `Global normalisation` at its default value of `None`.
 This would allow all the fMRI volumes to be rescaled so they have the same average intensity, but we do not want this.
 - Leave `Masking threshold` at its default value of `0.8`.
-This is a crude heuristic for deciding which oparts of the data to include in the analysis.
+This is a crude heuristic for deciding which parts of the data to include in the analysis.
 - Leave `Serial correlations` at the default setting of `AR(1)`.
 This option is for dealing with the fact that noise in fMRI is correlated over time.
 Data with shorter TRs might need the `FAST` option, but `AR(1)` is reasonable for two second TRs.

 Save the job as `model_spec_job.m` and press the `Run` button.